Get away and unplug. You’ll come back stronger than ever. – MICHAEL HYATT

 As a person who retired from a 38 year civil servant career,

-most of which spent in front of a radar screen as an air traffic controller, shucking off structure and stress was my idea of heaven on earth.
+most of which was spent in front of a radar screen as an air traffic controller, shucking off structure and stress was my idea of heaven on earth.
 It still is, yet at the same time, I was not naïve enough to believe the illusion that this kind of place really exists.
 At least not for any length of time.

 Intentionally Keep Your Balance